If you are craving smooth skin with an even skin tone, you are probably also wondering how to get rid of dark spots.

 Which is the best cream to treat facial dark spots?

-Most over-the-counter formulations containing retinol and alpha hydroxy acids work well to treat dark spots.
+Most over-the-counter formulations containing retinoids and alpha hydroxy acids work well to treat dark spots.
+Serums with glycolic acid, kojic acid, and hydroquinone are also known to be effective.
 But they might also cause adverse effects, including increased sensitivity and skin inflammation.
 Hence, you need to consult a dermatologist.

 How long do the dark spots take to fade?